scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 ##**5.2 Modify the openshift-environment file**

+There are two ways to pass parameters to the *heat* command.
+The first is via the *heat* CLI.
+The second is to via an environment file.
+This lab uses the environment file method because it makes it easier to organize the parameters.

 **Modify the openshift-environment.yaml file:**

 ###**Scripted Steps**
 Run the following three commands to replace the placeholder text in the file with the correct IDs.
-For a full explanation and details manual steps see the next section:
+For a full explanation and detailed manual steps see the next section:

     sed -i "s/PRIVATE_NET_ID_HERE/$(neutron net-list | awk '/private/ {print $2}')/"  ~/openshift-environment.yaml
     sed -i "s/PUBLIC_NET_ID_HERE/$(neutron net-list | awk '/public/ {print $2}')/"  ~/openshift-environment.yaml